 Cutline for group photo: l-r: Graduates of Tri-Rivers RAMTEC Robotics Technicians customized training pilot are: Shane Rose.
 Austin Billingsley, Ian Clouse, and Sean DeWitt.

 The four individuals who qualified for the first ever Tri-Rivers’ RAMTEC Robotics Technicians (RRT) customized training have graduated.
-“This pilot program for adults is just the tip of the iceberg,” said Ritch Ramey, director of RAMTEC.
+“This pilot program for adults is just the tip of the iceberg,” said Ritch Ramey, coordinator of RAMTEC.
 “Our goal is to graduate hundreds of robotics technicians to help fill the growing skills gap.”

 This select group of RRT graduates included: Austin Billingsley, Ian Clouse, Sean DeWitt and Shane Rose.
 “Through this pilot program, these individuals qualified for the free 15-day training worth over $6,000 and are guaranteed job interviews with area companies,” said Ramey.

 “These four new members of our robotics fraternity will be very successful Robotic & Automation Technicians in our community,” said Ramey.
 “As customized training completers they earned both Yaskawa Motoman and FANUC Industrial Robotics certifications as well as OSHA 10 Safety, blueprint reading, Metric System and the A Game of Essential Career Skills training.”

 Why is this customized training important and relevant?
 Ramey explained, “By 2015 it is estimated 3.4 million manufacturing jobs will be needed, but only 1.4 million are expected to be filled.
 That means 2 million jobs will be left unfilled due to the skills gap,” said Ramey.